 59. Drinks at NEXT Hotel

-Visit NEXT Hotel located on the Queen Street Mall.
+Visit NEXT Hotel in the Queen Street Mall.
 It’s a great place to stay, you can read my review here, but it also has a really awesome poolside bar that overlooks the mall.
 It’s a chilled out space that serves great drinks and the best place for Friday night drinkies.
-Find NEXT Hotel Brisbane here.
+Find NEXT Hotel’s Pool Terrace and Bar here.

 60. Grilled Chicken Burger from Hungry Jack’s in the mall